AsadiAhmad/Notico/README.md

 #### Step 3 : Verify the installation

-you can check if you install Nodejs and npm correctly by these commands :
+You can check if you install Nodejs and npm correctly by these commands :

 ```sh
 node -v